darktable-org/dtdocs/content/module-reference/processing-modules/vibrance.md

 ---

 **Please note that this module is deprecated in darktable 3.6 and should no longer be used for new edits.
-Please use the [_vibrance rgb_](./vibrance-rgb.md) module instead.**
+Please use the vibrance control in the [_color balance rgb_](./color-balance-rgb.md) module instead.**

 ---